 - Completion Certificate: The local authority reviews the finished work.
 If it complies with the approved plans and regulations, they issue a completion certificate

 How Long does it take to get a Building warrant?

 The information on some local authority websites can be misleading and may lead you to think that a building warrant can be granted within 20 days.

 It’s very rare for a building warrant to be issued so quickly, even for a small project, for example removing a Load-bearing wall.

 This first assessment normally takes around a month.
 (20 working days is the target set by the Scottish Government).

-Building Standards may ask for additional information or require clarification of some points, Your Architect or designer will then provide Building standards with the information that they require and adjust the drawings as required, a reassessment of the drawings and specification will be made, if they are compliant with Building regulations your building warrant will be issued.
+Building Standards may ask for additional information or require clarification of some points, Your Architect or designer will then provide Building Standards with the information that they require and adjust the drawings as required, a reassessment of the drawings and specifications will be made, if they are compliant with Building regulations your building warrant will be issued.

-As you can imagine each project is unique hence it is not possible to say exactly how long this process will take so it’s best to prepare well in advance.
+When it comes to Building warrants it’s not a one-size-fits-all – As you can imagine each project is unique hence it is not possible to say exactly how long this process will take for every job, so it’s best to prepare well in advance.
 For example, if you plan to build in the spring then it’s a good idea to get started at least 6-8 months before.